Common Jump Rope Mistakes (And How to Fix Them)

 Ironically enough, we see this with beginners who are afraid of making mistakes.
 They try to create as much space between themselves and the ground as they can.

-I see beginners either bringing their knees up high or tucking their feet behind them all in an effort to give more time for the rope to pass underneath.
+We see beginners either bringing their knees up high or tucking their feet behind them all in an effort to give more time for the rope to pass underneath.

 How do you know if you're making this mistake?